Nutrition is an evidence-based science that studies how the nutrients and compounds in foods nourish and affect body functions and health.

 Let’s start out our journey into the world of health and nutrition, by demonstrating that nutritional science is an evolving field of study, continually being updated and supported by research, studies, and trials.
 Once we establish this, your confidence will be strengthened in nutritional science to help guide your eating habits.
 Let’s begin with the story of hurry, curry, and worry: the story of Helicobacter (H.) pylori.

 Peptic ulcers are painful sores in the gastrointestinal tract and can cause symptoms of abdominal pain, nausea, loss of appetite, and weight loss.
 The cure for this ailment took some time for scientists to figure out.
-If your grandfather complained to his doctor of symptoms of peptic ulcer, he was probably told to avoid spicy foods, alcohol, and coffee, and to manage his stress.
+If your grandparents complained to their doctor of symptoms of peptic ulcer, they were probably told to avoid spicy foods, alcohol, and coffee, and to manage their stress.
 In 1915, Dr. Bertram W. Sippy devised the “Sippy diet” for treating peptic ulcers.
 Dr. Sippy advised patients to drink small amounts of cream and milk every hour in order to neutralize stomach acid.
-And then, increasingly, introduce soft bland foods with frequent meal times.
+And then, increasingly, introduce soft bland foods with frequent mealtimes.
 For a while this diet sometimes worked, fooling both doctors and patients.
 However, the disappearance of peptic ulcer symptoms was likely the result of having a full stomach all the time, as the symptoms more often occur when the stomach is empty.
-Ultimately, the Sippy diet did not cure peptic ulcers and in the latter 1960s scientists discovered the diet was associated with a significant increase in heart disease due to its high saturated fat content.
+Ultimately, the Sippy diet did not cure peptic ulcers and in the latter 1960s, scientists discovered the diet was associated with a significant increase in heart disease due to its high saturated fat content.

 In 1994-The National Institutes of Health held a conference on the cause of peptic ulcers.
 There was scientific consensus that H. pylori cause most peptic ulcers and that patients should be treated with antibiotics.